Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

    In the menu.

-Run the script (or save it and add it through the Preferences like before) and it will appear in the menu.
+Run the script (or save it and add it through the Preferences like before) and it will appear in the *Object* menu.

 .. figure:: /images/advanced_scripting_addon-tutorial_op-prop.png